corporalrivalle/CECS443_SoftMNG_Team_2/README.md

     - used to make our amazing line art display
 - import time
    - used to keep track of global time
-- yaml
+- import pyyaml
    - used to implement yaml file being used in back end
  - import flask
    - used for server management
- - import flask_cors
+ - from flask_cors import CORS, cross_origin
    - allows flask servers to establish and handle cross origin requests, which allow the backend and frontend servers to talk to each other.

 # How it works/General Concept: